dy24703/PoW_Hardfork/README.md

 A PoW change would reduce bitcoin mining efforts to more generic, and less efficient, mining hardware.

-As a result a well funded miner could invest in specialized hardware hardware and gain a disproportionate amount of control over the network.
+As a result, a well funded miner could invest in specialized hardware and gain a disproportionate amount of control over the network.
 This is believed to be the source of centralization problems as of Q1 2018.

-This illustrates the importance of reaching commoditization of state of the art hardware.
+This illustrates the importance of reaching commoditization in state-of-the-art mining hardware.
-Attackers would need to advance the state of the art of microprocessors, not just bitcoin miners, in order to obtain an advantage over the network.
+Attackers would need to advance the state-of-the-art of microprocessors, not just bitcoin miners, in order to obtain an advantage over the network.
-This is far more expensive
+This is far more expensive,
 and would be far more difficult to accomplish and maintain in secret.